-Experts agree that higher education has unmatched power to advance equity, individual prosperity, and economic growth.
+2018 POLICY PLATFORM California's Voters Care About Higher Education Change is overdue: California's next leaders must advance higher education policy Experts agree that higher education has unmatched power to advance equity, individual prosperity, and economic growth.
 But California's leaders have let higher education policy slide for too long.
 Some important changes can close the workforce degree gap, create economic mobility, and build a data-driven and responsive platform to deliver the benefits of higher education to all Californians who want to learn, contribute, and succeed.
 Our higher education system must be:

 Coordinated: California needs a statewide coordinating entity across higher education institutions to smooth student pathways and support degree completion.
 California is one of only two states without such coordination.
-Accessible: We must develop reentry points for 4 million adults who have attended some college but have not completed their degree.
+Accessible: We must develop reentry points for the millions of adults who have attended some college but have not completed their degree.
 Innovative practices can align college programs with workforce demands to connect students with training and hands-on experience for high-paying jobs.
 Transparent: A statewide education data system will provide essential information for sound policymaking.
 To serve them effectively, we must know how our students move through all of California's education systems (P-20) and where they land in the workforce.
 It's time for California to apply tools of the digital age to make higher education responsive and meaningful. (( The dark side of economic prosperity is that it has become almost synonymous with California's growing income inequality.
-Higher education, and the benefits that come with it, are the only durable way of addressing this inequality. )) -Lande Ajose, PhD Executive Director California Competes Facts on California's higher education system - According to PPIC, three-quarters of California's jobs in 2025 will require post-high school education. - " Beyond tuition, basic needs keep many students in California from finishing college.
-According to the UC and CSU systems, 40 percent of their students are food insecure. - >> Four million Californians aged 25-64 have attended some college but left before finishing their degree. - " A degree gap of more than 2 million threatens California's economic competitiveness.
-The creation of new jobs is outpacing the number of California workers qualified to fuel our innovation economy.
+Higher education, and the benefits that come with it, are the only durable way of addressing this inequality. -Lande Ajose, PhD Executive Director California Competes Facts on California's higher education system - " Nearly two-thirds (64%) of California's jobs in 2025 will require post-high school education. - A degree gap of more than 2 million threatens California's economic competitiveness.
+The creation of new jobs is outpacing the number of California workers qualified to fuel our innovation economy. - More than 4.5 million Californians aged 25-64 have attended some college but left before finishing their degree. - >> Beyond tuition, basic needs keep many students in California from finishing college.
+According to the UC and CSU systems, 40 percent of their students are food insecure.
 California's voters want change.